youssef4140/simpleDrawingApp/README.md

-Drawing App
+Drawing Application
-This is a fun and easy-to-use drawing app that lets you create your own art right in your browser.
-You can draw with your mouse, pick different colors, and even erase your mistakes.
-Plus, you can change the thickness of your lines and the background color of your canvas.

-How to Use
+This is a simple drawing application that allows you to draw on a canvas using your mouse.

+Features
+Draw on the canvas using your mouse
+Choose from a variety of colors using the color picker Adjust the line width using the slider
+Erase parts of your drawing using the eraser tool Clear the entire canvas with the click of a button Change the background color of the canvas

+Usage
-To start drawing, just open the index.html file in your web browser.
-Click and drag your mouse on the canvas to draw.
-You can pick a new color by clicking on the color picker, and change the thickness of your lines by moving the slider.
+To use the drawing application, simply open the index.html file in your web browser.
+You can then start drawing on the canvas by clicking and dragging your mouse.

+To change the color of your drawing, click on the color picker and select a new color.
+You can also adjust the line width by moving the slider.

+you can use the eraser tool to erase parts of your drawing.
+Simply click on the eraser button and then click and drag your mouse over the area you want to erase.

+To clear the entire canvas, click on the clear button.
+This will remove all of your drawings from the canvas.